CletsyMedia/simple_shell/README.md

 ## Compilation

-- To forge this symphony, compile with care using this spells:
+- To weave this symphony, with lines of code we cast and compile with precision using this spells:

 ```sh
 cd simple_shell